Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: Preliminaries

 Assumption~\ref{reduction1} can be guaranteed by polynomial-time reductions.
 Clearly, it holds for unsplittable $k$-MCVRP; otherwise, the problem has no feasible solution.
 For the splittable case, Dror and Trudeau~\cite{dror1990split} proved that two tours in $k$-CVRP sharing two common customers can be modified into two better tours, which clearly also holds for $k$-MCVRP.
 A \emph{trivial tour} is a tour that contains only one depot and only one customer.
 Consider a customer $v\in V$ and an optimal solution with no two tours sharing two common customers.
 Since there are $m$ depots and each tour contains one depot, there are at most $m(n-1)$ non-trivial tours containing $v$ that deliver at most $m(n-1)(k-1)$ demand to $v$.
 So, if $d(v)>m(n-1)(k-1)$, there exists an optimal solution that contains at least $l\coloneqq\ceil{\frac{d(v)-m(n-1)(k-1)}{k}}$ trivial tours.
 Note that there are $m$ kinds of trivial tours for $v$, and we can directly assign $l$ of the cheapest one.
 After doing these for all customers, every customer has a demand of at most $m(n-1)(k-1)$.
 Then, for each customer $v\in V$ such that $d(v)>k$, we can replace it with $O(mn)$ customers with zero inter-distance and each has a demand of at most $k$.
 The new instance is equivalent to the old one, and its size increases from $O(m+n)$ to $O(mn^2)$.

 \begin{assumption}~ For splittable $k$-MCVRP with fixed $k$, each customer's demand is a unit. \end{assumption}

 By Assumption~\ref{reduction1}, each customer's demand is at most $k$.
 Under the case that $k$ is fixed, we can further replace each customer $v$ with $d(v)$ unit-demand customers with zero inter-distance.
 The size of the instance increases at most $O(nk)$.
 So, Assumption~\ref{reduction2} can be guaranteed by polynomial-time reductions.
-It states that splittable $k$-MCVRP with fixed $k$ can be reduced to unit-demand $k$-MCVRP in polynomial time with the approximation ratio preserved.
+It states that splittable $k$-MCVRP with fixed $k$ can be reduced to unit-demand $k$-MCVRP in polynomial time while maintaining the approximation ratio.

 \begin{assumption}~ For unsplittable, splittable, and unit-demand $k$-MCVRP, there exists an optimal solution where each tour delivers an integer amount of demand to each customer in the tour. \end{assumption}